bradtraversy/property-pulse/README.md

 ### Unused state in PropertyAddForm

-In our [PropertyAddForm.jsx](./components/PropertyAddForm.jsx) we are using state to manage our input values when they change but we never actually do anything with the sate as we are submitting the form using a form action to our API routes.
+In our [PropertyAddForm.jsx](./components/PropertyAddForm.jsx) we are using state to manage our input values when they change but we never actually do anything with the state as we are submitting the form using a form action to our API routes.
 So we can completely remove the complexity of managing state here.
 This greatly simplifies the code in the **PropertyAddForm**.